St James Wild Horse Sale

 On the day of the sale you have free time to pamper yourself at the natural thermal hot pools at Hanmer Springs, go shopping at one of the boutiques, join a health and beauty spa or take a stroll around one of the many nearby forest walks.
 We will give you a list of options.

 Day three is a scenic tour through the Molesworth Station, New Zealand's largest high country farm.
 Hear commentary from Will about the history and wildlife.
-He will tell you the intriging and and at times dramatic stories of the past owners, cooks, rabbit hunters and musterers of the Molesworth Station.
+He will tell you the sometimes humorous, sometimes dramatic stories of the past owners, cooks, rabbit hunters and musterers of the Molesworth Station.
 Afternoon tea is at a high county homestead in the Awatere Valley were you will get a taste of station life.

 Number of passengers:

 Minimum 6 maximum 8

 Two nights, three days